ronenOptimove/Optimove-APIs/Sandbox/readme.md

  - Web Push: 510
  - In-Platform (in-app): 511

-> **Note**:  Once in production, the CSM will provide you with your production Channel ID.
+> **Note**:  Once in production, the CS Solution Engineer will provide you with your production Channel ID.

 <hr>

-### <a id="best-practices"></a>Sandbox best practices
+### <a id="best-practices"></a>Sandbox Best Practices
-When you are working with our Sandbox enviorment we suggest to follow our best practices in order to avoid
+When working with Optimove's Sandbox environment, we suggest following our best practices as stated here:

-1. Registration of an Event Listener for Event Type 13 with a specific channel will reduce the number of listeners Optimove needs to reach once a campaign has been processed.
+1. Registering your Event Listener for Event Type 13 with a specific channel will reduce the number of notifications you will receive to only the relevant channel you are testing.
+Remember, this is a shared environment and there are other campaigns running on similar channels or different ones.
-2. Do not delete campaigns that you didnt create
+2. Do not delete campaigns that you did not create, this can affect the implementation of other integrations.
-3. For promo integration system you don't need to register listener with a specific channel.
+3. If you are using Sandbox to integrate with your promotion system, you do not require to register a listener with a specific channel.
+This is optional.

 <hr>

 ### <a id="sandbox-limitations"></a> Sandbox limitations
-1. Sandbox environment support only schedule campaigns
+1. The Sandbox environment supports the testing and integration of only scheduled campaigns
-2. Real time campaigns cannot be test there
+2. Real time campaigns cannot be tested in the Sandbox site.
 3. The Sandbox environment consist of dummy data therefore you are unable to upload real data.
 4. The Sandbox environment is a static environment and does not have updated daily data, therefore creating campaign for future date & time is not supported